4n4nk3/KotLister/README.md

 # KotLister
-A simple wordlist generator and mangler written in Kotlin as a first exercise to try out this language.
+A simple wordlist generator and mangler written in Kotlin.

 ### Supported permutations:
  - [x] Capital